alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-03-25-MachineLearning-Notebook - 2.markdown

 *Theorem:* The regression line has the following form: `Y - y_mean = sum(bj * (xj - xj_mean))`, where `bj` solve the following system of equations: `cov(y, xj) = sum(bm * cov(xm, xj))` [here](http://www.real-statistics.com/multiple-regression/least-squares-method-multiple-regression/)

-We are going to to precisely this.
-The [covariation] between two vectors is expressed through the following function.
-However, we are not going to use it but rather use directly numpy's matrices for faster computation.
+We are going to do precisely this.
+The [covariation](https://en.wikipedia.org/wiki/Covariance) between two vectors is expressed through the following function:

 ```python
 ####################################